shaanCh/Data_Science-Machine_Learning/README.md

           - Grouping unlabeled data into clusters of similar qualities in order to determine the correct label
                - Ex: Companies can target specific groups of customers for different campaigns

+## Projects
+Neural Network
+- MNIST dataset of 60,000 small square 28×28 pixel grayscale images of handwritten single digits between 0 and 9

+**Task**: classify a given image of a handwritten digit into one of 10 classes representing integer values from 0 to 9

+Check out the final results --> [Neural Network ML](https://docs.google.com/presentation/d/1F0M3ScykOlyLaXFUuKTZlfZwOkHQnDHcVsGXnw2Y3IQ/edit?usp=sharing)